dcycle/webhook_receiver/README.md

 Webhook Receiver
 =====

-Allows Drupal sites to receive webhooks.
+Allows Drupal sites to receive webhooks with JSON payloads (non-JSON payloads are not supported).
 Webhooks are posts to a specific path on your website used for integration with third party services.
 The content of the posts is called a "payload".
+[More on webhooks on Wikipedia](https://en.wikipedia.org/wiki/Webhook).

 For example, if you use [Eventbrite](https://www.eventbrite.com) to manage your events, you can set Eventbrite up to inform your site of any changes to events.
 This is done through webhooks.